 From Saratoga, drive north on I-87 to Exit 16.
 Take a right off the exit and continue for approximately .5 miles.
 The parking area and trailhead will be on the right near the old barn.

 Also part of the Wilton Preserve, Camp Saratoga served as a boy scout camp from 1930 to 2001.
 It is a truly scenic destination and a great place to get outdoors in the Saratoga Springs region.
 It's also home to a wide variety of ecosystems that include wetlands, woodlands, open fields, streams, and a pond.

 Delegan Pond is the focal point of Camp Saratoga.
 Apart from it being a beautiful spot on the land, many animals call it home and you will most likely see some of them!
 Great blue herons, belted kingfishers and sometimes, beavers, can be spotted at the pond.
 The south side of Scout Road has several wetlands that provide habitats for a variety of species such as snapping turtles and spring peepers.

-The trails that run through Camp Saratoga are mostly dirt and grass.
+The trails that run through Camp Saratoga are mostly dirt and grass and are primarily flat with some hilly areas, but can be doable with a jogging stroller.
 Be wary of steep terrain and wet spots after periods of rain.
-Camp Saratoga is also open to the public all day.
+Camp Saratoga is open to the public all day.